 TIP#3: Rate Limiting and IP Whitelisting

-Rate limiting restricts the number of requests a user, IP address, or client can make to a system or API within a specific time frame.
+- Rate limiting controls how many requests a client can send within a specific time

 TIP#4: Input Validation